 You’re reading our Technivorm Moccamaster review.

 Working along with several coffee industry professionals has helped me to get insider knowledge about coffee drippers.
-Even for coffee shop owners can be tricky to pick a good coffeemaker.
+Even for coffee shop owners can be tricky to pick a good coffee maker.
 Because of this, we analyzed hundreds of customer reviews and reached out to Moccamaster owners to learn more about their experience and to assess the best alternatives.

-After researching thoroughly, we concluded that the Technivorm Moccamaster is an excellent coffeemaker, but it isn’t for everyone.
-For a start, the Moccamaster is expensive compared with regular coffeemakers, although it doesn’t have popular features like programmable brewing.
+After researching thoroughly, we concluded that the Technivorm Moccamaster is an excellent coffee maker, but it isn’t for everyone.
+For a start, the Moccamaster is expensive compared with regular coffee makers, although it doesn’t have popular features like programmable brewing.

 Looking at its strengths, the Technivorm Moccamaster brews delicious filter coffee.
 It looks great; it’s easy to use and durable like no other.
+For these reasons, many consider it the best automatic pour over coffee maker, but when we think through it, there are great programmable alternatives out there.

-As with most coffee things, picking this machine and then putting cheap coffee grounds inside won’t do the trick.
+As with most coffee things, choosing this machine and then putting cheap coffee grounds inside won’t do the trick.
 On the contrary, the only way to perceive the difference is to try good coffee in a regular coffeemaker and then try it with this Dutch marvel.

 But, wait.
 I won’t get there yet.